QTraceHelp/Help/roles.md

 Roles in QTrace are used to define what users have access to specific features in the system.
 By default, each new organization begins with an Admin Role which has access to everything within the system.
 Users assigned to this Role can then create additional, more restricted Custom Roles that can be assigned to new users to control their access to different parts of the application.

+More than one Role can be assigned to each User.

+Roles can be added or removed at any time.

 When creating a new Custom Role, View and Edit permissions are organized into several different categories:

 - Organization